apfleegor/hurricane-paths/README.md

 ## Future Work

 The [NOAA database](https://www.nhc.noaa.gov/data/) also includes a Northeast and North Central Pacific hurricane database from 1949-2021.
 Future work could also include these hurricanes in the maps.
 The website includes many other visualizations and datasets, so future work could also utilize these in a website.
 I also hope to come up with a way to better organize the hurricanes with the selector tool.

+Another area for future work could be to use the coordinates and wind speed (which you can convert to category) in a machine learning model to see if there is any correlation.
+For example, hurricanes off of the west coast of Africa tend to be in the beginning stages, so there could be a correlation with those coordinates and the category "tropical storm".